 The Valiant was the basic trainer used by American pilots during the Second World War.

-The BT-13 aircraft were basic trainers used by the United States (US) Army Air Forces during World War II.
-As the second of the three-phase training plan for pilots, these aircraft required the student pilot to use a two-way radio communication with the ground and to operate landing flaps as well as a two-position, variable pitch propeller.
-These aircraft were much faster and more complex than the other trainers used at the time.
+The US Army Air Forces used the BT-13 aircraft as basic trainers during World War II.
+As the second of the three-phase training plan for pilots, these aircraft required the student pilot to use two-way radio communication with the ground and to operate landing flaps as well as a two-position variable pitch propeller.
+These aircraft were much faster and more complex than the other trainers used at the time, such as the PT-17.

 Serial Number: 42-90406